ga-wdi-curriculum/wdi-intro/readme.md

     - Google is your best friend
 - So many students throughout my time here say, "I don't know how to do that." or some variation of that.
 Many of you will say it.
 Just add "...yet" to it.

 # What is asking for help?
-(Tyler, 10 minutes, til 10:00)
+(10 minutes, til 10:00)

 - This is the thing students find the hardest, and the thing that ultimately determines whether or not students will be successful in this class.
 - Without fail, the students who do not ask for help do the poorest in the class.